Connected to the Medicine of Tomorrow

 The Transition to Personal and Home Healthcare

 "The way it stands today, healthcare needs to undergo a change in order to adjust itself to the era we live in", Bettesh describes.
 "Some people are clearly indicating that the current situation is simply unsustainable.
 The increase in the number of elderly people and the amount of chronic diseases are good examples of this.
 The inability to treat patients at overcrowded hospitals and the need for community healthcare are also obvious.
-Datos is providing a good solution to some of the difficulties involved in the transition to home healthcare and is providing a therapeutic continuum that is vital to correct care of the patient.
+Datos is providing a good solution to some of the difficulties involved in the transition to home healthcare and is providing a therapeutic continuum that is vital to correct patient care of the patient.
 In general, Israel is considered a pioneer in these fields and Datos is allowing for the introduction of healthcare into the home, in contrast to previous paradigms, automatically and at a lower cost."

 "The discourse today is of personally-tailored healthcare and we have an excellent solution for this.
 Aside from individual medical characteristics, personally-tailored healthcare also considers biological, environmental and behavioral differences between people and between men and women.
 The knowledge accumulated in our system enables us, among others, prediction capabilities and preventative medicine, a better matching of treatment naturally enabling patients better health, and an enhanced and longer quality of life."